-The Company is one of the largest providers of industrial waste management services in the Northeast and Mid-Atlantic regions of the United States, with a strong presence in the Central, Midwest and Southern regions.
-The Company seeks to be recognized by customers as the premier supplier of a broad range of value-added industrial waste management services based upon quality, responsiveness, customer service, variety of risk containment systems, and cost effectiveness.
+The Company is one of the largest providers of industrial waste management services in the United States.
+There are three major competitors, namely Chemical Waste Management, Inc., Philip Services Corp. and Safety-Kleen Corp., and a number of smaller companies against which the Company competes.
+The Company seeks to be recognized by its customers as the premier supplier of a broad range of value-added industrial waste management services based upon quality, responsiveness, customer service, information technologies, breadth of product offerings and cost effectiveness.
+The Company's principal customers are utility, chemical, petroleum, transportation and industrial firms, educational institutions, and other waste management companies and government agencies.

-For the third consecutive year, the Company's earnings were adversely affected by continued poor conditions in the hazardous waste disposal industry.
-Intense price competition, unpredictable event business and fewer large scale remediation projects generating waste for disposal contributed to weakness across all segments of the hazardous waste disposal industry.
-To respond to industry conditions, the Company instituted aggressive cost cutting measures and profit improvement efforts in all its service lines during 1996, and these efforts continued through 1997.
+The Company's earnings have been adversely affected by continued poor conditions in the hazardous waste disposal industry.
+Intense price competition, waste minimization by industrial firms, unpredictable event business and fewer large scale remediation projects generating waste for disposal contributed to weakness across all segments of the hazardous waste disposal industry.
+The Company has responded to industry conditions by implementing aggressive cost cutting measures and by enhancing revenue through increasing market share.
+These efforts to improve profitability are continuing.